SnapGames/game101/docs/chapter-06-add_physic.md

 ## Implementation

-Now I know about theory, let's dive into the code with the core of the servie:
+Now I know about theory, let's dive into the code with the core of the service:

 ### Main PhysicEngine class